aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 There are two options here:

-* Edit the jinja2 template to only include the one that your want to include in the attrib such as:
+* Edit the jinja2 template to only include the one that have value in attribute field such as:

     {% if about_object.attribute.value %}
         ...

 * You should prepare a filtered version of your software inventory (the one that you used for gen) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.

-You should also order the rows in this Product BOM in the sequence that you would like them to appear in the product attribution notice package.

 ## <a name="PrepareanAttributionTemplatetoUseasInputtoattrib">Prepare an Attribution Template to Use as Input to attrib</a>

 You can run attrib using the default_html.template (or default_json.template if want JSON output) provided with the AboutCode Toolkit tools:

 [https://github.com/nexB/aboutcode-toolkit/blob/develop/templates/default_html.template](https://github.com/nexB/aboutcode-toolkit/blob/develop/templates/default_html.template)

 If you choose to do that, you will most likely want to edit the generated .html file to provide header information about your own organization and product.

 Running attrib with the default_html.template file is probably your best choice when you are still testing your AboutCode Toolkit process.
 Once you have a good understanding of the generated output, you can customize the template to provide the standard text that you want to see whenever you generate product attribution for your organization.
 You can also create alternative versions of the template to use attrib to generate other kinds of documents, such as a License Reference.

 ### <a name="Usejinja2FeaturestoCustomizeYourAttributionTemplate">Use jinja2 Features to Customize Your Attribution Template</a>

 The attrib tool makes use of the open source python library **jinja2** ([http://jinja.pocoo.org/docs/dev/templates/](http://jinja.pocoo.org/docs/dev/templates/)) in order to extend .html capabilities and transform AboutCode Toolkit input data into the final format of the generated attribution file.
-The **default.html **file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AboutCode Toolkit data.
-If your attribution requirements are complex, you may wish to study the jinja2 documentation to modify the default.html logic; alternatively, here are a few relatively simple concepts that relate to the attribution document domain.
+The **default_html.template **file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AboutCode Toolkit data.
+If your attribution requirements are complex, you may wish to study the jinja2 documentation to modify the default_html.template logic or create your own template; alternatively, here are a few relatively simple concepts that relate to the attribution document domain.

 The simplest modifications to the default_html.template file involve the labels and standard text.
 For example, here is the default template text for the Table of Contents: